jonathan89829/IOTA/IOTA private net/README.md

 ```
 sudo ufw enable/disable
 ```
-Also we can check the status of the ufw, adding verbose for more information:
+Also you can check the status of the ufw, adding verbose for more information:
 ```
 sudo ufw status
 sudo ufw status verbose